jason-dark/firebase-data-export/README.md

 - Node > 10
 - Firebase cli (`npm install -g firebase-tools`)

+Open up this project's root directory, then:
+- Run `npm install`

+Place a service account for your Firebase account in the root of the project directory.
+It has to be named `service-account.json`

 You must also sign into Firebase from the cli (`firebase login`)

 ## Exporting your data
 Open up the terminal / cmd prompt and CD to the root of this project.
-Run commands as per below.

-### Exporting all data:
+Run this command:

-node export.js --project=project_name
+`node export.js --project=project_name`

-### Exporting user data only:
-node export.js --user-data --project=project_name

-### Exporting user data only, without password hashes:
-node export.js --user-data --no-hashes --project=project_name

-### Exporting Firestore data only:
-node export.js --firestore-data --project=project_name

-### Exporting Firestore data from a single collection (top level collections only):
-node export.js --firestore-data --collection "example_collection_name" --project=project_name